mattsherwood87/CoNNECT/docs/source/administration/booking.rst

    Illustrates the drop down menu on the Bookings website.

-**Step 6.** Complete the Customer Information by stating the IRB number of the current project you are booking, followed by the project
+**Step 6.** Complete the Customer Information by stating the IRB number of the current project you are booking, followed by subject number and (optional) session identifier:

-3 letter acronym, subject number, and session.
-An example shown in Figure 8.
+    <project_identifier> <subject identifier> <OPTIONAL session identifier>

+as depicted in :numref:`booking_step6`.

+.. _booking_step6:

 .. figure:: ./_images/create.booking.nomenclature.PNG
    :align:  center